Ashley Nathaniel-George

-Ashley Nathaniel-George (born 14 June 1995) is a professional footballer who plays as a winger for York City.
+Ashley Nathaniel-George (born 14 June 1995) is a professional footballer who plays as a winger for Worthing.

 Born in England, he represents Antigua and Barbuda at international level.

 Club career

 Early career

 Born in Brent, Nathaniel-George began his career with Arsenal but was released when he was 14 and went onto feature for Watford and Wycombe Wanderers before joining non-league side Wealdstone via a scholarship programme.
 He then played for Potters Bar Town in late 2015 and went on to feature fifteen times in his first campaign.
 During his second season with the Hertfordshire-based side he scored seventeen times in all competitions.
 Nathaniel-George made the move to Isthmian League Premier Division side Hendon in July 2017 and scored thirteen times, including twice in their play-off campaign.

 Crawley Town

 On 11 June 2018, Nathaniel-George agreed to join League Two side Crawley Town.
 He made his professional debut on 14 August, coming on as an 81st-minute substitute for Panutche Camará in a 2–1 defeat at Bristol Rovers in the first round of the EFL Cup.
 Nathaniel-George signed a new two-year contract with the club in June 2020.